Pouya-AI/shakespeareGPT/README.md

 But, on thyself at office, from five her
 Must dovers, an evil think I will make perforce.

-# Nano GPT word level
+# Shakespeare GPT word level
 ## Review
 Building and training shakespeare GPT (token level) from scrach.
 I used the cl100k_base regex pattern, the tokenizer for GPT-4, to build my tokenizer.